 When I was single and dating, I did the same thing.
 First, I made a list of the perfect man.
 I called it my Unicorn List, and it was 9-pages long.
 Then, the list was complete, I ran through it item by item to see what would shake out and stick in real life.

-For example, “Would I rather be alone than be with a man who doesn’t think I’m beautiful?”
-The answer is I’d rather be alone, so that one stayed.
+For example, “Would I rather be alone than being with a man who doesn’t think I’m beautiful?”
+The answer is I’d rather be alone so that one stayed.

 “Would I rather be alone than be with a man who didn’t like the same music I liked?”
 Nope, that’s not as important (I have headphones), so I crossed it off.

 This is how I identified my deal breakers.
 I got that monster list down to four pages, and this informed me about the man I was truly looking for.

 “Having It All” is a tricky little sucker, whether in the boardroom or the bedroom.